 Again, as with the original, Sonic 2 for the Master System is not a direct port of the Mega Drive / Genesis version.
 The big difference here in terms of story is that Sonic has to rescue tails as opposed to having him play alongside you, to defeat Dr Robotnik.

 I’m on the fence as to which game is better between this and the original, they’re both highly recommended.

-R-Type is a very tough game which has huge replay value as a result.
+R-Type is a very tough game that has huge replay value as a result.

-Psycho Fox is a game you will see in a lot of in other lists for the Master System.
-You get to play as Psycho Fox and his friends in this classic side scrolling platformer.
-The game has more in common with the NES Mario games more than the likes of Alex Kidd in terms of it’s design.
+Psycho Fox is a game you will see in a lot of other lists for the Master System.
+You get to play as Psycho Fox and his friends in this classic side-scrolling platformer.
+The game has more in common with the NES Mario games than the likes of Alex Kidd in terms of its design.